pytorch/executorch/README.md

 ## Adding docs for a new release

-Official docs for a release are built and pushed when a final tag is created via GitHub.
-When -rc tags are built, you should see a directory named after the tag with the -rc suffix and the prefix "v" truncated.
-For example, v0.1.0-rc1 would become just 0.1.
-This way you can preview your documentation before the release.

-After the final tag is created, an action will move all the docs from `tags/vx.x.x` tag to a directory named after your release version.
+The documentation build in this repository is automated.
+The documentation build job runs on every PR.
+The "upload" to gh-pages job runs on tags and the "main" branch.

+For any release tag, such as "v1.1.1" or "v1.1.1-rc1", a GH action generates documentation and uploads it to gh-pages.
+A directory is created, named after the tag, with the "-rc" suffix and the "v" prefix removed.
+For instance, "v0.1.0-rc1" would be shortened to "0.1".
+Similarly, for the final release tag, such as v0.1.0, the docs will be uploaded to the 0.1 directory.
+This allows you to preview your documentation prior to the official release.

-When the first -rc tag dir for a new release branch is pushed to the gh-pages branch, you will need to manually update versions.html as follows:
+When the first release candidate tag directory for a new release branch is uploaded to the gh-pages branch, you will need to manually update the `versions.html` file as follows:

 ```
 <li class="toctree-l1">